GoogleCloudPlatform/ml-on-gcp/gce/survival-training/README.md

 1. Clone an existing repository from [GitHub](https://github.com/) (be careful with this because, if working with private repos, this would require you to set up a git credentials helper in your VM image).

-In our sample deployments (below), we will demonstrate some of these options.
+In our sample deployments (below), we demonstrate some of these options.
 Changing between them will generally involve only minor tweaks to the startup scripts and instance metadata, so it should not be too challenging to generalize to any of the others.
 If you do have problems, please raise an issue.

 ### Startup script